ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 including the public API server `https://api.avax.network/`, to connect to MetaMask.

-If you want to open up this node for others to access your Subnet, you should set it up properly with `https//node-ip-address` instead of `http://127.0.0.1:9650`, however, it is out of scope for this tutorial on how to do that.
+If you want to open up this node for others to access your Subnet, you should set it up properly with `https//node-ip-address` instead of `http://127.0.0.1:9650`, however, it's out of scope for this tutorial on how to do that.

 :::